hamun001/STEF/README.md

 ```

-download.file ("https://www.dropbox.com/s/y4lmvxph77vb9dy/L7L8S2_30m_ndvi_kafa_Global_subset.tif?dl=1", destfile='localfile.zip')

 ### Monitoring forest changes using STEF

 STEF detects forest disturbances using *stef_monitor* function, which is called using *rasterEngine* function from *spatial.tools* package.
-The change detection can be scaled to many cores or can be done sequentiallly.
+The change detection can be scaled to multiple cores or can be done sequentiallly.

 ```{r, eval=F, echo=T}